project-ecc/eccoin/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 8332 for connections and services them.

+- ECC-Miner : Generates eccoins via Proof-of-Work (if wallet is enabled and PoW is a valid generation method).

-- BitcoinMiner : Generates bitcoins (if wallet is enabled).
+- ECC-Minter : Generates eccoins via Proof-of-Stake (if wallet is enabled and PoS is a valid generation method).

 - Shutdown : Does an orderly shutdown of everything.